niharhEAVR/Cohort-3.0-DevOPs/10_class/01_notes/09_asg_creation.md

 ---
 ---

-Great question — you're now moving into **managing updates** in production-like environments.
+When you're now moving into **managing updates** in production-like environments.
 Let's walk through this in **very clear steps**, starting from updating your Launch Template to restarting the desired instances from scratch in the Auto Scaling Group (ASG).

 ---